MirageOfCharles/Shoot-The-Asteroid/README.md

 ---

 I'm not some pro coder.
 I just sat down one day and started, so the code is a mess.
-Total spaghetti code, really.
+Total spaghetti code.
 I'm a student, so it was a big learning experience.
 I worked hard on the 20 levels and making the movement feel right.
 Go try and get a high score :)